jeffpar/pcjs.v1/disks/dec/rl02k/xxdp/ekbbf0/README.md

 	DATE CREATED: MAY, 1980
 	MAINTAINER:   DIAGNOSTIC ENGINEERING

-The source code listing for TEST 40 appears to match the code above:
+The source code listing for TEST 40 matches the code above, and begins at the same address (020402):

 	;;***************************************************************
 	;*TEST 40       RED ZONE TRAP